Employability Skills Unlock Opportunity

 The White County Chamber set out to create a more dynamic and efficient labor market by strengthening collaboration between employers and educational institutions.

 The idea was to create an employer-led initiative to close skills gaps by aligning talent pipelines with the evolving needs of local businesses.
-After years of focusing on the education system and asking them to address skills shortages, the chamber turned to its employers told them they are going to have to be part of the solution.
+After years of focusing on the education system and asking them to address skills shortages, the chamber turned to its employers and told them they were going to have to be part of the solution.

 Business leaders stepped up.